ms264556/Hackery/pages/RuckusCountryCodeChange.md

 Fortunately, it's possible to bypass the country lock, or even turn a locked `US` AP into an unlocked `WW` AP...

-## Permanently removing the country lock from an Unleashed AP
+## Option 1: Permanently removing the country lock from an Unleashed AP

 [This patch](../images/unleashed.unlock.dbg) should be uploaded as a `Preload Image` (`Admin & Services` > `Administration` > `Upgrade` > `Local Upgrade` > `Preload Image`).
 > The upload process completes the unlock; no upgrade will be offered.
 Simply wait a few seconds after the upload, then force-refresh your browser.